git-steven/git-steven.github.io/_posts/2024-05-01-prefect-pipeline.md

 ## Details

 ### MinMaxScaler
-MinMaxScaler is a scaling technique that transforms features to a specific range, typically between 0 and 1.
+[MinMaxScaler](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.MinMaxScaler.html#sklearn.preprocessing.MinMaxScaler) is a scaling technique that transforms features to a specific range, typically between 0 and 1.
 It is useful when features have different scales, and you want to bring them to a common scale for comparison or visualization.
 MinMaxScaler is also beneficial when working with algorithms sensitive to feature scales, such as neural networks or support vector machines.
 However, it is sensitive to outliers, which can significantly impact the scaling of the features.

 ### StandardScaler
-StandardScaler is a scaling technique that standardizes features by removing the mean and scaling to unit variance.
+[StandardScaler](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.StandardScaler.html#sklearn.preprocessing.StandardScaler) is a scaling technique that standardizes features by removing the mean and scaling to unit variance.
 It is useful when features have different units or scales, and you want to bring them to a common scale with zero mean and unit variance.
 StandardScaler is particularly helpful when working with algorithms that assume normally distributed input features, such as linear regression or logistic regression.
 It gives equal importance to all features, regardless of their original scale.
-StandardScaler is less sensitive to outliers compared to MinMaxScaler, but extreme outliers can still affect the mean and standard deviation calculations.
+StandardScaler is less sensitive to outliers compared to [MinMaxScaler](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.MinMaxScaler.html#sklearn.preprocessing.MinMaxScaler), but extreme outliers can still affect the mean and standard deviation calculations.

 ### Gaussian distribution
 _Leveraging Gaussian Transformation with QuantileTransformer_

-In the example code, the `transform_data` task utilizes the `QuantileTransformer` from scikit-learn to perform Gaussian transformation on the input data.
+In the example code, the `transform_data` task utilizes the [QuantileTransformer](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.QuantileTransformer.html#sklearn.preprocessing.QuantileTransformer) from scikit-learn to perform Gaussian transformation on the input data.
 The Gaussian transformation aims to transform the data to follow a normal (Gaussian) distribution.

-By setting `output_distribution='normal'` in the `QuantileTransformer`, the transformed data will have a distribution that approximates a Gaussian distribution.
+By setting `output_distribution='normal'` in the [QuantileTransformer](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.QuantileTransformer.html#sklearn.preprocessing.QuantileTransformer), the transformed data will have a distribution that approximates a Gaussian distribution.
 This can be beneficial when working with algorithms that assume normally distributed input data or when you want to reduce the impact of outliers.

 ## Conclusion
-Prefect offers a powerful and flexible alternative to Airflow for building and managing data workflows.
-With its Python-native approach, task-based composition, dynamic flow control, and advanced error handling capabilities, Prefect simplifies the process of creating and maintaining complex data pipelines.
+[Prefect](https://www.prefect.io/) offers a powerful and flexible alternative to [Airflow](https://airflow.apache.org/) for building and managing data workflows.
+With its Python-native approach, task-based composition, dynamic flow control, and advanced error handling capabilities, [Prefect](https://www.prefect.io/) simplifies the process of creating and maintaining complex data pipelines.

 By leveraging Prefect's tasks and flows, data engineers can easily define and orchestrate data workflows, incorporating essential data preprocessing techniques like normalization, standardization, and Gaussian transformation using scikit-learn's `QuantileTransformer`.
 These techniques enhance the quality and compatibility of data, enabling more effective and efficient downstream data processing and analysis tasks.

-As data workflows continue to grow in complexity, tools like Prefect empower data engineers to streamline their workflows, improve data quality, and focus on delivering valuable insights from their data pipelines.
+As data workflows continue to grow in complexity, tools like [Prefect](https://www.prefect.io/) empower data engineers to streamline their workflows, improve data quality, and focus on delivering valuable insights from their data pipelines.